 COVID-19 was a planned bioweapon of China’s People’s Liberation Army.

-Already in 2005, Colonel Ji-Wei Guo of the People’s Liberation Army’s Southwest Hospital, Third Military Medical University in Chongqing, China a new type of bioweapon.
+Already in 2005, Colonel Ji-Wei Guo of the People’s Liberation Army’s Southwest Hospital, Third Military Medical University in Chongqing, China described a new type of bioweapon.

 Colonel Guo rejected the clumsy, traditional biological weapons that produced mass destruction, ones that: